 Program Guidelines: Southeast Asia

-Through community building and empowerment, our goal is to strengthen local institutions and initiatives that sustain and improve the livelihoods of the most vulnerable people in Laos and Vietnam.
+Through community building and empowerment, our goal is to strengthen local institutions and initiatives that sustain and improve the livelihoods of the most vulnerable people.

 |NOTE: McKnight no longer provides direct grantmaking in Cambodia.
 We have engaged Southeast Asia Development Program (SADP) as our regional grantmaking partner, providing grant support and technical assistance to organizations operating in Cambodia.
 For all proposal inquiries, please contact SADP.|